ShebMichel/qgis-loopplugin/README.md

   * Yes
     * For local calculation, it is required to have Docker Desktop for window user.
+If not,
-If not, Click <a href="https://www.docker.com/products/docker-desktop/">[Click and select to install]</a> and follow the instruction to install and launch the Docker Desktop app.
+      <a href="https://www.docker.com/products/docker-desktop/">[Click]</a> to follow the install instruction and launch the Docker Desktop app.
-      Now launch your Docker Desktop, then go back to QGIS Plugin front end to click **Yes**.
+      Once the Docker Desktop launched, go back to QGIS Plugin front-end to click **Yes**.
-      By clicking **Yes**, you are going to build your docker container so that your server is on the receive your pings and data.
+      By doing so, you will virtually build your docker container so that your server can receive your pings and data.
       Just wait and relax so that the magic happen.

   * No